 Start the day with your favorite guided tour

-• This Third Reich & WWII Walking Tour takes you through the historical sites associated with the Nazi Movement in Munich and into the life of one of world’s most powerful dictators, Adolf Hitler.
+• This Third Reich & WWII Walking Tour takes you through the historical sites associated with the Nazi Movement in Munich and into the life of one of the world’s most powerful dictators, Adolf Hitler.
 You have the option of reserving both private and non-private tours.

 • This soccer arena tour will take you to Allianz Arena, the temple of football and the most spectacular home of FC Bayern Munich.
 If you are a soccer fan, you cannot miss this one.

 If you have some time before or after your tour, be sure to check out Hofbrauhaus Beer Hall, one of Munich’s oldest beer halls.
 It is more than 400 years old and was founded by the Duke of Bavaria, Wilhelm V. Come here to taste some of their original beers and enjoy authentic Bavarian cuisine.
-Munich Hofbrauhaus is open 365 days a year from 9am to midnight.
+Munich Hofbrauhaus is open 365 days a year from 9 am to midnight.

-Or take a tour of Englischer Garden
+Or Relax in Englischer Garden

 If you are not keen on a guided tour, head to the Englischer Garten or English Garden – Munich’s largest urban park.

-Here, you will find lots of green spaces, interesting monuments such as the Chinese Tower and aJapanese Tea House.
-You will get amazing views from Monopteros, a round temple-like structure.
-Plus, there are 4 beer gardens inside the park with The Seehaus at Kleinhesseloher See being the the most popular one.
+Plus, there are four beer gardens inside the park, with The Seehaus at Kleinhesseloher See being the most popular one.
 In short, Englischer Garten is the perfect place to spend a relaxing day in Munich.

-Head to the beautiful Nymphenburg Palace
+Visit the Beautiful Nymphenburg Palace

 Stunning Nymphenburg Palace near Munich Germany